nbhushan/nbhushan/README.md

 ## 🌱 Current Focus

-I'm currently focused on developing e-learning platforms based on GenAI that facilitate hyper-personalized learning paths in the fields of AI and data science.
-I'm excited to expand my skills in software development, specifically MLOps.
+I'm currently exploring the use of GenAI to facilitate hyper-personalized learning paths in the fields of AI and data science using @llamaindex and @llamacpp.
+Further, I'm excited to expand my skills in software development, specifically MLOps.

 ## ⭐ Projects